This Land Is…Whose Land?

 The United States, in the person of President Martin van Buren, declined to annex Texas.
 The US was then at peace with Mexico, but the peace was not likely to survive the US annexation of Mexico.
 Also the US was already deeply divided over the question of slavery, and the addition of new territories, slave or free, was likely to change the balance of power and perhaps alter the direction of the federal government.
 Texas would have come in as a slave state, having earlier insisted on remaining a slaveholding territory when the rest of Mexico outlawed slavery.
 Van Buren turned down the fraught offer of annexation, but he did recognize the Republic of Texas.

-So did Great Britain, which sent Charles Elliot as its ambassador to Texas in 1842.
-Elliot was a seasoned diplomat whose protests against the brutalities of the slave trade had contributed to Britain’s banning slavery in all its territories in 1833.
+So did Great Britain, which sent Charles Elliott as its ambassador to Texas in 1842.
+Elliott was a seasoned diplomat whose protests against the brutalities of the slave trade had contributed to Britain’s banning slavery in all its territories in 1833.
 After that he was sent to China, where he was found too conciliatory to the natives and sent to the fledgling republic of Texas—a downward move, in the view of his superiors.
-But the Texans were delighted to have a real British ambassador, and their view of Elliot warmed further when he helped them out of a diplomatic embarrassment.
+But the Texans were delighted to have a real British ambassador, and their view of Elliott warmed further when he helped them out of a diplomatic embarrassment.
 Some Texan troops had gone raiding in the disputed territory along the Rio Grande in 1842, and the Mexican government captured two hundred of them.
 Elliott negotiated their release in 1843.

-Elliot hoped to use this leverage to keep Texas as a sovereign republic, and also to get them to outlaw slavery.
+Elliott hoped to use this leverage to keep Texas as a sovereign republic, and also to get them to outlaw slavery.
 This appealed both to his conscience and to Britain’s economic interest.
 Since banning slavery, Britons were increasingly uncomfortable trading in commodities that depended on slave labor; they also saw the potential for a more advantageous trade relationship with a small, separate and grateful Texas than with the US.
 Elliot offered a very substantial loan from the British government that would have enabled the Texan government to emancipate all slaves and compensate all former slave owners.
 But the slave owners weren’t willing to take up this proposal.

 In 1845 Elliot also negotiated and supported a treaty offer from the Mexican government, which was willing to recognize Texas and promise peace if Texas would stay out of the United States.
 This proposal also was turned down.
 The US had elected an expansionist President, James Polk, who promised to support Texas’ claim that the Rio Grande was its Southern border if Texas joined the Union.